Chris24george/christo-languages/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project's code is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details